 If you aren’t staying overnight in Udawalawe and only have time for a day trip to the national park, your best bet is to stay in the Southern Province – but get ready for a long day ahead of you as the drive to and from the park can be 2-3 hours long.
 However, the southern coast in Sri Lanka has beautiful stretches of beach and you have tons of options for places to stay!

 Shangri-La’s Hambantota Resort & Spa and Anantara Tangalle are excellent five star properties with amazing restaurants and service in this area.
-If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga or Zephyr Talalla, a beautiful boutique 4-bedroom beachfront villa serving up the best food & cocktails.
+If you’re looking for something more low key, check out Talalla Retreat, the perfect place for surf and yoga or Villa Talay (ex-Zephyr Talalla), a beautiful boutique 5-bedroom beachfront villa.
 All of these hotels are within 2-3 hours’ drive away from Udawalawe National Park.

 The best time to visit Udawalawe National Park